sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 TODO : show the new architecture

-When adding batch normalitetion  to Unet model per convlution layer on the noised data, the mean iou is improved:
+When adding batch normalization to Unet model per convolution layer on the noised data, the mean iou is improved:
 ```
 mean test IOU:  0.8343306901825481
 ```